 Following are remembrances of Roger H. Reid from a few of the people he influenced.

-From John Myers, current TRACOM President and Chief Executive and author of The Versatility Factor.
+From John Myers, former TRACOM President and Chief Executive and author of The Versatility Factor.

 Roger was a wonderful colleague and it is a privilege to have worked with him for so many years.
 He taught me much about people in general and SOCIAL STYLE in particular.
 His lessons helped me understand how each Style views Versatility through a slightly different lens.
 Over informal late-day discussions Roger provided ongoing insights into behavioral preferences and the various ways one can earn or lose Versatility.
 He gave me numerous ways to understand Analytical Style people and to avoid putting people in boxes.
 He always emphasized SOCIAL STYLE as a theme to one’s behavior rather than a limitation and his teaching influences my thinking about Versatility still today.